Social Media Strategy Tips

 Create a plan of engagement.
 “Companies must respond to everyone, because that’s the way that follows, shares, shout-outs, and retweets happen,” says Bates Vasilatos.
 Also, attract the innovators and influencers in your field by sharing their content and offering insight.
 Audiences want to see and hear from the companies they patronize, so be consistent and be clear about your voice.
 “If you’re upbeat, never go negative, for example, because your social media ladders up to your branding efforts,” says Bates Vasilatos.

 Join the conversation.
 Listening and then responding with supportive comments or useful information reinforces your authority and attracts new customers.
 On Twitter, for example, Abernethy advises: “Don’t just post; listen, acknowledge, share, and give a digital ‘thumbs up’ to people so that you are a part of the conversation.”
-Twitter chats are a great vehicle to share your company’s vision and underscore its messaging.By investing time, effort and planning into your social strategy, you’ll reap big rewards by advancing your business’s visibility, influence and reach.
+Twitter chats are a great vehicle to share your company’s vision and underscore its messaging.By investing time, effort and planning into your social media strategy, you’ll reap big rewards by advancing your business’s visibility, influence and reach.
 As you’re developing a social media campaign, take a look at your business insurance needs and consider adding an umbrella policy, which can help to protect your finances from expenses that extend beyond primary policy limits.